-Just three years after the riots at Stonewall shed light on the discrimination of the LGBTQ+ community, Dallas' own LGBTQ+ citizens gathered in a crowd of about 300 to march through Downtown proudly proclaiming that queer was here and the community was prepared to fight for our rights.
-The 1972 Dallas Pride parade was nothing elaborate by today's standards but it set up the foundation for more than 40 years of progress in Dallas for the queer community.
+Just three years after the riots at Stonewall shed light on the discrimination of the LGBTQ+ community, Dallas' own LGBTQ+ citizens gathered in a crowd of about 300 to march through Downtown proudly proclaiming that queer was here and the community was prepared to fight for equal rights.
+The 1972 Dallas Pride parade was nothing elaborate by today's standards but it set up the foundation for more than 40 years of progress in Dallas for the LGBTQ+ community.

 The next Dallas Pride parade didn't happen until 1980 and was successfully pieced together by business owners and community members in Oak Lawn/Cedar Springs.
 Two years later, the Dallas Tavern Guild was established and took over the organization and production of the parade, which has become a landmark event in Dallas.

 From 1983 to 2018, the Parade was held in September to commemorate Baker v.
 Wade, a ruling which briefly struck down Texas' sodomy law until it was later overturned.
 Our current parade gets its name from the former executive director of the Dallas Tavern Guild, Alan Ross, who for many years had the greatest impact on the success of Pride celebrations in Dallas.
 Since 1991, the parade has been called the Alan Ross Texas Freedom Parade in his honor and in 2019 it was relocated to Fair Park, home of the State Fair of Texas, and moved to June, LGBTQ+ Pride Month.

 In 2018, Dallas also became the first city in Texas to be officially recognized for its gay and lesbian neighborhood in Oak Lawn.
 The Texas Historical Commission recognized the history of this neighborhood as being a place of community gathering marking the corner of Cedar Springs Road and Throckmorton Street with a plaque that will stand as a marker for decades to come.